Currencies of Puerto Rico: Other issued currency

 A variety of contemporary issues.
 Ranging from 2005 to 2007.

+Between 1813 and 1815, the government of Puerto Rico created vouchers with which they paid merchants, and which were valid and could be redeemed as contribution money in the custom houses and redeemed in the Royal Treasury when funds were available.
 In 2005, the Puerto Rican Nationalist Party issued a limited amount of banknotes commemorating the Jayuya Uprising.
 The series included pesos of six denominations, including $1, $5, $10, $20, $50 and $100 bills.
 The designs of all banknotes feature Pedro Albizu Campos in the front side while the reverses are adorned with the flags of Puerto Rico, Jayuya and the Nationalist Party.
 Microprint with the names of Pedro Albizu Campos and Filiberto Ojeda Ríos are found throughout the pesos.
 On July 10, 2005, Liberty Dollar of Puerto Rico was created by Alfredo Pacheco Martínez.
 Silver ounces began circulating on October 8, 2005, marking the first time that a silver coin was distributed in more than a century.
 After an intervention with parent company Liberty Services concluded with its assets being confiscated, leading to a process that resulted in the indictment and conviction of founder Bernard von NotHaus, Pacheco Martínez continued to circulate the coins under the name of Dólar Boricua.
 In August 2010, he was also indicted on the same charges faced by Von NotHaus.
 Pacheco Martínez was found guilty on June 29, 2012, being subsequently sentenced to 19 years in prison.

 In December 2007, the United States Congress approved a measure that included the Commonwealth of Puerto Rico, Washington, D.C., and several non-autonomous territories including American Samoa, Guam and the United States Virgin Islands in the 50 State Quarters program.
 Both commonwealths and territories were excluded from the original program approved in 1998, which was followed by almost ten years of lobbying before they were included.
 The design on these coins was expected to feature the same George Washington image found in the obverse of the original issues, while the reverse would depict illustrations of something characteristic to that location.
 The Secretary of Treasury approved the design on July 31, 2008.
 The coins were issued, as well as "proof coins" and 90% silver special issues.
 The Puerto Rico coin was the second release in 2009.
 In 2012, as part of the National Park Quarters Program initiative, the United States Mint was due to release a quarter commemorating the inclusion of El Yunque National Forest as part of the National Forest System in 1903.